Pocatello South median real estate price is $391,228, which is less expensive than 67.8% of Idaho neighborhoods and 48.0% of all U.S. neighborhoods.

 Also, a majority of the adults in the Pocatello South neighborhood are wealthy and educated executives.
 They own stately homes that tend to maintain high real estate appreciation rates.
 Their upper-level careers keep them busy, but allow them to live comfortably.
 If you're an executive and want to keep similar company, consider settling in this neighborhood, rated as an executive lifestyle "best choice" neighborhood for Idaho by NeighborhoodScout's analysis, which rated it as better for executive lifestyles than 95.2% of the neighborhoods in Idaho.
 In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for active retirees.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 4 residents per square mile, Pocatello South is less crowded than 98.6% of all U.S. neighborhoods.
+Unpopulated, and rural, the Pocatello South neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 98.6% of the neighborhoods in America.
 One of the notable things about Pocatello South is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the Pocatello South neighborhood has more English and Scottish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 45.5% of this neighborhood's residents have English ancestry and 9.2% have Scottish ancestry.